fabiosenracorrea/Rocketseat_go_stack/Module_07_Advanced_React_Native_Interfaces/readme.md

 ## What was covered here?

+To see the full instructions of the challenge, you can click [here](./project-instructions.md).
 After understanding advanced key concepts on React, such as navigation and context, it's time to see how they are done in a React Native app.
 On this challenge, we develop a two-screen marketplace-like application that connects to an API to get the available products and handles Cart additions though context.

+To see the full instructions of the challenge, you can click [here](./project-instructions.md).

 #### How to run this module's challenge